Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

 Clinical Development Industry Market Growth

-“As an active professional, the BDF program covers clearly and simply the main notions you need to know and understand for getting into business development.
+“As an active professional, the Business Development Training Track covers clearly and simply the main notions you need to know and understand for getting into business development.
 It is a great introduction and clarifies the position and roles within the BD field.
 The materials also offer a lot of tips that will help you prepare an efficient transition process.
 I would have appreciated to find all this information in one place back when I was still planning my own transition.”

-“The BDF program contains a lot of useful information for PhDs wanting to transition into business development positions.
+“The Business Development Training Track contains a lot of useful information for PhDs wanting to transition into business development positions.
 The way it explains the Business Development department and how it differs from sales will help many PhDs avoid confusion when setting up their job search strategy.
 The program also covers the skills that you need you highlight when applying to Business Development positions and how to showcase them during the job application process.
 Finally, the options for career progression in the BD field are spot on, I have thought of these things on my own in the past.”

 If You’re A PhD Looking To Transition Into Industry, See If You Answer YES To These Questions…